-EURAMET also expects the EU Contribution to the external funded partners to not exceed 10 % of the total EU Contribution to the project.
+EURAMET also expects the EU Contribution to the external funded partners to not exceed 10 % of the total EU Contribution across all selected projects in this TP.

 Potential Impact

 Proposals must demonstrate adequate and appropriate participation/links to the "end user" community, describing how the project partners will engage with relevant communities during the project to facilitate knowledge transfer and accelerate the uptake of project outputs.
 Evidence of support from the "end user" community (e.g. letters of support) is also encouraged.